-Hospital staff across several disciplines are now being retrained to work in other wards, including the care of Cv19 patients, and this applies to those working in the ME/CFS specialist clinics.
+Hospital staff across many disciplines have been retrained to work in other wards, including the care of Cv19 patients, and this applies to those working in the ME/CFS specialist clinics.

-We are now starting to hear about ME/CFS referral services that are reducing their level of service and cancelling outpatient appointments.
-So, looks as though these ME/CF: services will be operating wit very limited capacity for at least the next three months.
+As a result, some ME/ CFS referral services have reduced their level of service or cancelled outpatient appointments.
+So, it looks as though these ME/CFS services will be operating with very limited capacity for at least the next three months.